“I hope what I’ve said will not hurt your campaign,” the young man told the general.

 The chieftain didn’t reply for some time.
 His people were tired of fighting with the neighboring clans.
 Joining the new conquerors was out of the question.
 Such a mistake would have been the last as chieftain of Dagaland.

-“I would like to invite you to meet the elders of Dagaland for an upcoming feast, if you are willing.
+“I would like to invite you to meet the elders of Dagaland for an upcoming feast, if you may.
 If you come and show you mean no harm to Dagaland, it would make it easier for me to persuade the elders to aid you in the future,” the chieftain finally said.

 “In three days.
 It will be a celebration of fire and water.”